bakernigel/optoproj/README.md

 - Configure the Optoma integration.

 ## __𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬__
 - Provides a basic on and off remote capability for Optoma Projector using the OptomaConnect API
+- Will only work with projectors that have the Smart Home capability (Alexa or Google Home control)
+- Only tested with Optoma UHZ50
+- You must register for an Optoma Connect acount and link your projector using the OptomaConnect app